 Arts and Cultural

-Along with our historic attractions Madison Country is home to a substantial arts and cultural community.
-The Arts Council works to supports the work of more than 100 member arts organizations and individual artists.
+Along with our historic attractions, Madison Country is home to a substantial art and cultural community.
+The Arts Council works to support the work of more than 100 member arts organizations and individual artists.
 The Arts Council’s Arts Assembly represents the very best of Huntsville music, dance, theatre, film and visual, literary, communications and multidisciplinary arts and culture.

 Madison County Demographics (Click to view)!